 - 2-3 good pinches coarse kosher salt, plus more to taste

 - Carefully wash lettuce leaves, parsley and mint.
 Spin clean greens in a salad spinner a couple handfuls at a time then line greens on a long platter lightly covered, chill until assembly time.
-Add sugar, salt, pepper, lemon juice, and vinegar into a bowl drizzle in the olive oil whisking vigorously until emulsified, cover and set aside until serving.
+For the Dressing: Add sugar, salt, pepper, lemon juice, and vinegar into a bowl drizzle in the olive oil whisking vigorously until emulsified, cover and set aside until serving.

-- Heat a large pot with a fitted lid on low heat, pour in olive oil, add garlic and red pepper flakes, cook for two to three minutes until garlic has softened, pour in white wine, increase heat to high, once wine boils carefully tumble in the mussels, gently stirring the mixture throughout the mussels, cover with lid, cook for three to four minutes, remove lid, stir mussels, again cover with lid and cook for another three to five minutes until shells have completely opened, discard any mussels that remain firmly shut.
+- For the Seafood: Heat a large pot with a fitted lid on low heat, pour in olive oil, add garlic and red pepper flakes, cook for two minutes until garlic has softened, pour in white wine, increase heat to high, once wine boils carefully tumble in the mussels, gently stirring the mixture throughout the mussels, cover with lid, cook for three to four minutes, remove lid, stir mussels, again cover with lid and cook for another three to five minutes until shells have completely opened, discard any mussels that remain firmly shut.
 Remove mussels from shells reserving a half dozen open mussels in their shells for garnish.
-Place mussels into a lidded glass dish, pour a quarter cup of the mussel liquor over the mussels, stir, refrigerate.
-Separately reserve 1/8 cup of the mussel liquid, chill until serving.
+Place shelled mussels into a lidded glass dish, ladle a quarter cup of the mussel liquor over the mussels, stir, refrigerate.
+Separately ladle and reserve 1/8 cup of the mussel liquid, chill until serving.
 Reheat the remaining mussel liquor in the pot, once boiling, drop in the bay scallops and cook for two minutes until no longer translucent, immediately remove bay scallops with a slotted spoon, place into a glass dish with just a few tablespoons of the mussel liquor and the juice of half a lemon, stir, chill.
-Boil some water in a large sized saute pan with remaining tablespoon hot pepper flakes, drop in the squid, stir, cook in the boiling water no longer than 1 minute, drain, rinse with cool water, transfer to a glass bowl, squeeze in the juice of remaining half lemon, stir, cover, refrigerate.
+Boil some water in a large sized saute pan with remaining tablespoon hot pepper flakes, drop in the squid, stir, cook in salted boiling water no longer than 1 minute, drain, rinse with cool water, transfer to a glass bowl, squeeze in the juice of remaining half lemon, stir, cover, refrigerate.

-- Using a slotted spoon, add bay scallops and squid to mussels, squeeze in the seeded juice of one lemon plus a few tablespoons of the chilled reserved mussel liquor, sprinkle in a good pinch coarse kosher salt, stir, check seasoning adding in a bit more mussel liquor or salt if desired.
+- Assembly: Using a slotted spoon, add bay scallops and squid to mussels, squeeze in the seeded juice of one lemon plus a few tablespoons of the chilled reserved mussel liquor, sprinkle in a good pinch coarse kosher salt, stir, check seasoning adding in a bit more mussel liquor or salt if desired.
 Pour the juice of the lemon and lime and the olive oil into the corn salsa, stir, add salt, stir, check seasoning, stir through the chopped fresh parsley and basil leaves.
 Toss together the seafood with the corn salsa.
 Toss lettuce leaves lightly coating with dressing, line a long wide platter with dressed greens.
 Top greens with seafood and corn salsa decoratively arranging seafood all around topping with squid tentacles.
 Place mussels left in shells all around with grilled or roasted shrimp.
-Serve straight away.
+Serve straight away